ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

    manage sprints and track defects.
 If you see something, say something!
 2. [OSEHRA Project Page](https://www.osehra.org/groups/va-pals-open-source-project-group) - Keep track of our progress, read blog posts and subscribe to events.

+George will provide a command to create a new parameter for SYS or a certain site.
+Also for default values?
+Needed for logo